rlannon/SINx86/docs/Reference Types.md

 Sometimes, expressions will yield temporary instances of reference types that need to be freed after the expression has been used.
 Take the following example:

-    decl string itos(decl int n);   // an integer-to-string function
+    decl string itos(decl final int n);   // an integer-to-string function decl void print(decl final string str);

     def int main(alloc dynamic array<string> args) {
         @print(@itos(1000));
         return 0;
     }

 We obviously can't decrement the reference count of the value returned by `itos` in its `return` statement; doing so would potentially free the resource and give us garbage (if we were allowed to access that address at all).
-So, that value must live until the parameter `n` is initialized. `dynamic` and `string` types in SIN _always_ use a copy assignment; the only case where the compmiler is allowed to copy the address is when the type is `ref<T>` or `ptr<T>`.
+So, that value must live until the parameter to `print` is initialized. `dynamic` and `string` types in SIN _always_ use a copy assignment; the only case where the compmiler is allowed to copy the address is when the type is `ref<T>` or `ptr<T>`.

-As a result of SIN's assignment semantics, the parameter `n` must be copy-constructed (to use C++ or OOP parlance).
+As a result of SIN's assignment semantics, the parameter `str` must be copy-constructed (to use C++ or OOP parlance).
 And, in order to clean up these values, we utilize an approach similar to what an object-oriented language would do with destructors (rather than let the GC handle it, which could lead to major problems).
 As such, we must do something like (using pseudocode):

     temp = itos(1000)
     call copy_construct(temp, &print.params[0])